immutant/immutant/docs/guides/scheduling.md

 (schedule job)
 ```

 That was pretty useless.
-Without a spec, the job will be immediately
+Without a spec, the job will immediately be
-called asynchronously on one of the Quartz scheduler's threads.
+called once asynchronously on one of the Quartz scheduler's threads.
 Instead, let's have it run in 5 minutes:

 ```clojure